Izzy78745/obsidian-notes/AP EURO/APE Unit 2.2.md

 ##### By 1523 there was a French translation of the new testament, an English version by 1526 also.

 ##### This also helped with challenging the papacy in general.
 Like in England where the church of England was made cause henry was like "man fuck the pope".
-But it really wasn't to different from the Catholic Church so Elizabeth I got a bunch of "Puritans" to basically finish the job and remove catholisim
+But it really wasn't to different from the Catholic Church so Elizabeth I got a bunch of "Puritans" to basically finish the job and remove Catholicism Then also blah blah blah Civil war and Puritans came out on top.